 Attendance at a Conference.
 Parties must attend a conference unless the court orders otherwise.

 Evidence.
-Although the parties may state their positions at a conference, evidence may not be presented.
+Although the parties may state their positions at a conference, they may not present evidence.

 Rule 21.
 Alternative Dispute Resolution

 Generally.
 On a party’s motion or on its own, the court may order the parties to participate in one or more alternative dispute resolution processes, such as a settlement conference or, if the parties agree, private mediation or a form of arbitration.